MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/France/how-to-set-up-payment-steps.md

 ---
-    title: How to Set Up Payment Statuses
+    title: How to Set Up Payment Statuses In France
     description: To use payment management, you must set up payment statuses to define payment document progress levels.
 You must define a set of statuses for each payment class.

     documentationcenter: ''